simvue-io/docs/docs/tools/simvue-cli/interacting_with_folders.md

-# Interacting with Alerts
+# Interacting with Folders
-The following commands provide interaction with Simvue alerts, including creation of user defined alerts.
+The following commands provide interaction with Simvue folders.

-## Listing Alerts
+## Listing Folders

 To list alerts on the server execute: